tnguyen14/simple-fetch/README.md

 This is only meant for more convenient basic JSON requests.
 Please use the fetch API for more complex use cases.

+By default, HTTP response codes other than 2xx will cause the fetch promise handler to throw.
+To change this behavior, set `opts.only2xx = false`.

 ## Examples

 ```js